LykkeCity/Trading-API/source/includes/_api_usage.md

 Name | Meaning
 ---- | -------
-Placed | Order in order book.
+Placed | Order in the Order Book.
-PartiallyMatched | Order in order book and partially filled.
+PartiallyMatched | Order in the Order Book and partially filled.
 Matched | Order is filled.
-Pending | An order is pending a trigger to be placed in the order book.
+Pending | Order is pending a trigger to be placed in the Order Book.
-Cancelled | Order is cancelled by user.
+Cancelled | Order is cancelled by the User.
 Replaced | Order is replaced (canceled) by the user.
-Rejected | Order rejectd by the system.
+Rejected | Order rejected by the System.